vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/highlight.md

 ## Vue3 Changes

 Vue 3 uses proxy to provide reactivity and support the brandly new composition api.
-THe proxy-based reactivity is a lot faster than the old-style reactivity based on setter/getter.
+The proxy-based reactivity is a lot faster than the old-style reactivity based on setter/getter.

 Also, composition api is treeshaking friendly.